 Older adults are major contributors to the U.S. economy through consumer spending.
-This spending, however, must take place in a healthy marketplace.
+It is important that this spending take place in a safe and fair marketplace.

-Access to affordable and reliable telecommunications, energy, and water services is crucial to health and economic well-being.
+Access to affordable and reliable telecommunications, energy, water, and sewer services is crucial to health and economic well-being.

 Maintaining trust and confidence in the government requires strong democratic processes and government institutions.